For people with a bad back or those who suffer from back pain, the full suspension electric mountain bike is a game-changer!

 And that’s the negative note: an Electric MTB is quite expensive and is a sport that comes at a cost.

-Why an electric mountain bike and not electric city bike?
+Why an electric mountain bike and not an electric city bike?

 I bought an eMTB after renting an electric city bike and going for a ride on a sunny afternoon.